bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/README.md

 ### In the 'Run' Tab:

    1. Generate the Work-Flow scripts:

-      - Select the Sample file. (selected automatically when the workflow was loaded)
+      - Select the Work-Flow parameter-file.(selected automatically when the workflow was loaded)
+      - Select the Sample file.
       - Choose the Project Directory to generate the Work-Flow scripts in.
       - Click on the 'Generate scripts' button.